mozilla/django-browserid/docs/setup.rst

 There are a few changes you need to make when deploying your app to production:

 - BrowserID uses an assertion and an audience to verify the user.
-The ``SITE_URL`` setting is used to determine the audience.
-For security reasons, it is *very important* that you set ``SITE_URL`` correctly.
+The ``BROWSERID_AUDIENCES`` setting is used to determine the audience.
+For security reasons, it is *very important* that you set ``BROWSERID_AUDIENCES`` correctly.

-  ``SITE_URL`` should be set to the domain and protocol users will use to access your site, such as ``https://affiliates.mozilla.org``.
+  ``BROWSERID_AUDIENCES`` should be set to the domains and protocols users will use to access your site, such as``https://affiliates.mozilla.org``.
   This URL does not have to be publicly available, however, so sites limited to a certain network can still use django-browserid.

 Static Files